Please note: Always be sure you are using the latest Travel Workbook from the Travel Forms page when completing the Travel Reimbursement form.

-Health System Note: Travel on behalf of the Health System is not addressed on this page.
-Those traveling on Health System funds should contact Medical Center Invoice Processing at 924-5495.
+Medical Center Note: Travel on behalf of the Medical Center is not addressed on this page.
+Those traveling on Medical Center funds should contact Medical Center Invoice Processing at 924-5495.

 Sponsored Program Funds Note: The rules and guidelines on this page apply to travel on sponsored program funds, except where specifically noted.
 In the unusual case where travel is purchased solely from sponsored program funds and the individual grant or contract specifies other rules for travel purchases, the grant rules prevail.
 Please read your grant's "Sponsor's Notice of Grant Award" for exceptions to these rules.
 If your grant includes federal funds, it will also be subject to federal regulations on travel purchases, including the "Fly America Act".
 Visit the Office of Sponsored Programs website often to be sure that you are aware of all such issues relating to travel on these funds.